dustincoker/sugarcrm-bpmdash/README.md

 # SugarCRM Custom Dashlet: BPM Dash

-This is a custom SugarCRM dashlet (`bpmdash`) that displays process case data from `pmse_Inbox` in a clean, card-based layout.
+This is a custom SugarCRM dashlet (`bpmdash`) that displays triggered process definition data from `pmse_Inbox` in a clean, card-based layout.
-It was built as a practical customization project to extend SugarCRM’s functionality and demonstrate modern front-end styling inside Sugar.
+It was built as a practical customization project to extend SugarCRM’s functionality.

 ---